VerTiGoEtrex/EECS482-Resources/README.md

 A dumping ground for my EECS482 discussion/office hour tips.

+You can download non-text files by right clicking "raw" and using the normal save mechanism on your browser (or just clone the repo).

 ## Scripts ##

 Some useful scripts.
 Add them to your path (on CAEN, you can make a ~/bin folder and add that folder to your path in your ~/.bashrc or ~/.zshrc)